codeofnode/json2server/DOC.md

         }
       },
       { // say some validation depends on some async task.. like reading the body.
 Means body parameters will only be available after parsing the body etc. say at point request emit an event say `body-recieved` then we need to check for the validations. in this case the first parameter must be a string with the event name.
-        "uponEvent":"body-recieved", //up event `body-recieved` this vaildation will be done "@" : "aUtilityToValidateQueryParam", // calling a utility that must return true in order to go ahead, otherwise the failed message linked (as last item of this validation array) will be sent immediated and request will be terminated
+        "once":"body-recieved", //up event `body-recieved` this vaildation will be done "@" : "aUtilityToValidateQueryParam", // calling a utility that must return true in order to go ahead, otherwise the failed message linked (as last item of this validation array) will be sent immediated and request will be terminated
         "params": [
           "{{params.query.aQueryParam}}" // pass as argument